Why Screen Addiction in Babies Starts Earlier Than You Think (And How Movement Can Prevent It)

 But what if I told you that this moment of relief could be rewiring your baby's brain in ways that show up years later?

-Beyond the concerns about WiFi radiation, blue light exposure, and flickering lights, those overstimulating colors and animations are creating neurological changes we're only beginning to understand.
+Beyond the blue light exposure and the flickering lights, those overstimulating colors and animations are creating neurological changes we're only beginning to understand.

 The Phone-Down Rule That Could Save Your Child's Future

-Before we dive into the science, let me share the single most important habit you can adopt today:
+Before we get into the science, let me share the single most important habit you can adopt today:

 Put your phone down when your child enters the room.